VladislavHristov/VladislavHristov/README.md

 - 👋 Hi, I’m @VladislavHristov
 - 👀 I’m interested in programming and testing software and apps
 - 🌱 I’m currently learning Automation QA
-- 💞️ I’m looking to collaborate on challenging project in IT company
+- 💞️ I’m looking to collaborate on challenging projects in IT company
 - 📫 How to reach me: emai:vladghristov@gmail.com

 <!---